beatlevic/beatletech/_posts/2020-11-24-goodbye-breakfast.markdown

 ---

-For 6 months I have been doing `intermittent fasting` (IF) by eating every day only during an 8 hour window: between noon and 8pm.
+For 6 months I have been doing `intermittent fasting` (IF) by eating daily only during an 8 hour window: between noon and 8pm.
 On top of that I had three water-only fasts where I didn't eat anything for multiple days (4-5) in a row.

 That's madness you might say!
-Why would you starve yourselve?
+Why would you starve yourself?
 Breakfast is the most important meal of the day and you are skipping it!

 Well, I currently believe that it would be madness NOT to fast, and have both scientific and 6 months of anecdotal evidence to back that up.
 When I was just a few weeks into intermittent fasting, I was already so positively surprised by the initial results that I wanted to tell everybody about my "discovery", especially because I believed I could also explain why and how it works after reading into the physiology and research behind it.
 I decided to first see if I could stick with it for a couple of months and then write about my experiences.
-So here we are, 6 months later, ready to tell you all about.
+So here I am, 6 months later, ready to tell you all about.

 ### Benefits